10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Business Strategy

 The Company is focused on revenue expansion while carefully managing corporate-level overhead expenses.
 The Company refocused its development plans toward selling more non-traditional franchises as a result of the pandemic coming to an end and the owners of non-traditional locations becoming more willing to look at expansion options and to invest in their growth.
-With the sales efforts in the first nine months of 2023, the Company generated 54 new franchised units available for opening.
-During the first nine months of 2023, the Company opened 40 new locations with the remaining balance of the locations sold not yet open in various stages of development to be opened.
-In addition, the Company has a significant pipeline of leads and prospects for future non-traditional franchise sales.
+The Company has a significant pipeline of leads and prospects for future non-traditional franchise sales as well as a significant number of franchised locations sold but not yet open.

 The initial franchise fees for a Noble Roman’s Pizza non-traditional location or a Craft Pizza & Pub location are as follows: